OscarGVelasco/LotOfCells/readme.md

 ```

-First, lets visualize the data using LotOfCells.
-In these functions, we can also specify:
+First, let's visualize the data using `LotOfCells`.
+In these functions, you can also specify:

 -   `subtype_only`: Visualize only a specific class from `subtype_variable`.
 Useful if for example you only want to show the proportions of a specific cell type or subclass.

 ### Barplots

-Barplots are displayed is such order that the class with the largest average proportion is always at the bottom, facilitating the comparison of smaller groups at the top.
+Barplots are displayed in such an order that the class with the largest average proportion is always at the bottom, making it easier to compare smaller groups at the top.

 `LotOfCells` can be used with any other combination of variables (different from cell type).
 Here (Figure D), by switching the `subtype_variable` to the time-points we can investigate the contribution of time-points to the main condition, serving as a quality check to understand the weight of some covarites to the target condition (e.g. time points, sequencing dates or different tissues):